These 3 Useful Driving Tips Will Help Extend Your Brake Life

 In recent focus groups, people who had paid anywhere from $50 up to $1500 for brake repairs on their cars were interviewed about their level of satisfaction.
 Regardless of cost, none had complaints.

 Why?
-Because their brakes worked afterwards.
+Because their brakes worked afterward.
 But there’s more to it.

 Here are some basics about brake servicing and what to look for in a reputable shop, so you’re treated fairly — and so the work gets done right the first time.